tytydraco/yessleep/out/The_dark_web_gave_me_tinnitus_and_it_got_worse.md

 And somewhere in the city, another girl started screaming.

-The dark web forum vanished after Elena's funeral.
+The dark web forum vanished after Laura's funeral.
 My thesis notes became evidence in a cold case, filed away in a dusty police archive.
 Detective Morris closed Jack's investigation without answers.
 No suspects.
 No justice.

 Just silence.